 When a company severs its lease obligations before the agreed date, landlords may also have to cover business rate costs in addition to lost rental revenue.
 And, when landlords agree to reduce their rents, they may get stuck at this uncompetitive rate for the duration of the term.

 All three perspectives have an element of truth to them.

 However, retailers have shown this model works in terms of keeping companies afloat.
 And, this could be beneficial in terms of jobs and local economies.
 Landlords clearly have an interest in keeping hold of their tenants (even at a reduced rate) too.

-However, we would argue that landlords should not be the only consistuency affected by CVA schemes that appear inequitable.
-In the case of Toys R Us it proved fatal for the CVA and the company plunged into administration.
+However, we would argue that landlords should not be the only consistency affected by CVA schemes that appear inequitable.
+In the case of Toys R Us, it proved fatal for the CVA and the company plunged into administration.